sunmockyang/zero-point-three/content/sections/01-Prologue.md

 They were inside Cinéma le Mondial (Universal Movie Theatre)– a theatre tucked away in a side street at the heart of Tunis.
 It’s a hot spot for many up and coming dancers in Tunisia.
 This day, the photographer was shooting the national breakdancing champions of Morocco and Algeria – B-boy Wolf and B-boy Amarou were prepping for their next competition.
 It was a freelance gig he landed through his cousin.

 It was tough landing freelance work these days.
 It always is, said the photographer.
 He often found himself scrambling to pay his rent living in the capital for the past seven years.
 When he ran out of money, he’d have to drag his feet back home to small-town Jendouba where his family lived.
-He would work in a call center or find other work until he made just enough to come back to the capital for what he loved: He breathed breakdancing.
+He would work in a call centre or find other work until he made just enough to come back to the capital for what he loved: He breathed breakdancing.
 He lived photography.

 His eyes traced every spin and shuffle of the two dancers.
 They were just an arms reach away. _How can we be so close, yet so distant?_